 Support corporate tax readiness, including SEC reporting and other Day 1 compliance requirements, and help stand up your tax department.

-Support new system selection/implementation or adjustments to existing systems and cleanup of financial data.
+Support new system selection/implementation or optimization of existing systems and cleanup of financial data.

-Develop and execute communications plan and prepare training.
+Develop and execute an internal communications plan and prepare training.